-Arguing excusable neglect under Rule 60(b)(1) of the Federal Rules of Civil Procedure, National Collegiate Student Loan Trusts (collectively "Creditors") ask this Court to vacate its Order Granting Debtor's Motion for Contempt and Imposing Sanctions and the related Final Judgment.
-Finding the Creditors demonstrate no excusable neglect for their failure to timely respond, the motion is denied.
+Arguing excusable neglect under Rule 60(b)(1) of the Federal Rules of Civil Procedure,1 National Collegiate Student Loan Trusts2 (collectively "Creditors") ask this Court to vacate its Order Granting Debtor's Motion for Contempt and Imposing Sanctions and the related Final Judgment.3 Finding the Creditors demonstrate no excusable neglect for their failure to timely respond, the motion is denied.

-&lt;sup>1 Fed.
+1 Fed.
 R. Civ.
 P. 60(b)(1), incorporated into the Bankruptcy Code by Federal Rule of Bankruptcy Procedure 9024.

-&lt;sup>2 Movants include the National Collegiate Student Loan Trust 2006-1, National Collegiate Student Loan Trust 2006-2, National Collegiate Student Loan Trust 2005-1, and National Collegiate Student Loan Trust 2007-3.
+2 Movants include the National Collegiate Student Loan Trust 2006-1, National Collegiate Student Loan Trust 2006-2, National Collegiate Student Loan Trust 2005-1, and National Collegiate Student Loan Trust 2007-3.

-&lt;sup>3 Creditors' Joint Motion to Vacate Order Granting Debtor's Motion for Contempt and Imposing Sanctions and Final Judgment is Doc.
-No. 33.
-The Order and Final Judgment Creditors seek to vacate are Doc.
+3 Creditors' Joint Motion to Vacate Order Granting Debtor's Motion for Contempt and Imposing Sanctions and Final Judgement is Doc.
+No. 32.
+The Order and Final Judgment that the Creditors seek to vacate are Doc.
 Nos.
-27 and 28.
+26 and 27.

-On September 21, 2010, Ruth Gimenez Ortiz (the "Debtor") filed this Chapter 7 bankruptcy case scheduling three loans owed to the Creditors.
-Debtor co-signed the three loans, which were disbursed to her daughter in 2005, 2006, and 2007.
-On January 11, 2011, Debtor received a Discharge.
-Creditors continued collection efforts after the Discharge, eventually filing three separate lawsuits (the "Lawsuits") against the Debtor.
-In the Creditors' view, the loans are student loans excepted under 11 U.S.C.
-Section 523(a)(8), and as a result not discharged.
-Debtor disagrees believing the loans are not student loans, were discharged, and the continuing collection efforts violated the discharge injunction prohibiting creditors from collecting discharged debts.
-Debtor made a substantial effort to stop the Creditors' collection efforts before seeking sanctions in the Bankruptcy Court.
-She heard nothing in return but utter silence.
+On June 16, 2010, Ruth Gimenez Ortiz (the "Debtor") filed this Chapter 7 bankruptcy case scheduling four loans owed to the Creditors.4 On October 6, 2010, she received a Discharge.5 Creditors continued collection efforts after the Discharge,6 eventually filing four separate lawsuits (the "Lawsuits") against the Debtor.7 In the Creditors' view, the loans are student loans excepted under 11 U.S.C.
+Section 523(a)(8), and as a result not discharged.8 Debtor disagrees believing the loans are not student loans, were discharged, and the continuing collection efforts violated the discharge injunction prohibiting creditors from collecting discharged debts.
+Debtor made a substantial effort to stop the Creditors' collection efforts before seeking sanctions in the Bankruptcy Court.9 She heard nothing in return but utter silence.

 So, on October 1, 2019, Debtor filed a Motion for Contempt and Request for Sanctions (the "Sanctions Motion") against the Creditors, alleging Creditors' attempts to collect on the loans violated her Discharge.
-The same day Debtor's counsel properly served the Sanctions Motion on
+10 The same day Debtor's counsel properly served the Sanctions Motion on